Wendy Eisenberg finds meaning in complexity

 When I mentioned similarities between “Auto” and “Hejira,” Eisenberg called the 1976 Mitchell album their “favorite record of all time” and “so a part of my personal worldview.”
 But Eisenberg said a crucial difference between the two is that the Mitchell record was “more linear” — written on a road trip from one end of the country to the other.
 Eisenberg’s own driving, meanwhile, touring around the Northeast, has been more circuitous.
 It’s less about the open road and more about winding through memory.
 “I know certain highways in the Northeast unbearably intimately,” they said.

 Accordingly, Eisenberg rarely writes in a straight line on “Auto.”
 They take an oblique approach to narrating childhood trauma, including sexual assault.
 In the song “Centreville,” a simple vocal melody floats over complicated, mathy riffing: “I’ve thought about that as some sort of dissociation,” they said.
-The song is about their experience of being assaulted by a fellow jazz musician at a session when they were 17.
+The song is informed by their experience of being assaulted by a fellow jazz musician at a session when they were 17.

-Eisenberg’s abstract approach also has to do with how PTSD can make it difficult for one to access their own memories.
+Eisenberg’s abstract method also has to do with how PTSD can make it difficult for one to access their own memories.
 In conversation, describing an earlier experience as a 13-year-old, they were more direct: “I had a mentor, the first person I learned jazz from, and he violated my personal boundaries as a young person in a really abusive way,” Eisenberg said.
 “PTSD . . . dislodges you from the weird tyranny of linear time.”

 Eisenberg grew up in the D.C. suburb of Gaithersburg, Md., with a mother who loved musicals and taught them guitar chords, and a hip father who introduced them to the lo-fi feminist indie rock of Liz Phair, which was formative.
 Eisenberg was drawn to jazz by Lisa Simpson — a cartoon icon who could often be seen wailing on her beloved baritone sax.
 “It’s interesting to see someone be presented as capable,” Eisenberg said of the Simpson family’s most cerebral member.